 What if I have questions during the study?

 You can ask the study team questions at any time before, during, and after participating in the study.
-Before agreeing to participate, make sure that you understand the responsibilities of study participants.
-If you have any concerns about participating in the study, you should feel comfortable discussing them with a member of the study team at any time.
+Before agreeing to participate, make sure you understand the responsibilities of study participants.
+If you have any questions or concerns about participating in the study, you should discuss your concerns with a member of the study team at any time.

 Can I leave the study once it has started?